CARocha/moksaya/README.md

 Apart from fab test , you may try fab fabfile.py to get list of commands.
-This test cases covers primariliy three Basic Operations
+This test cases covers primariliy these Basic Operations:

      * POST request to populate the data base < fab PostTest >
      * GET  request to retrive all the accessible json data feed < fab GetTest >
      * PATCH requst  ,we can use POST and PATCH interchangeably they and I find PATCH more comfortable thant PUT < fab PatchTest >